 Thus, by Theorem 2, the countable set D constructed in the proof of Theorem 1 is the best we can do within the standard axiom system ZFC (the Zermelo-Fraenkel axioms with the axiom of choice) of set theory.
 Indeed, under the continuum hypothesis CH,2 if f is an SZ-function, then any set D with continuous $f \upharpoonright D$ must be countable, as it has cardinality less than c.
 Still, one might wonder if under the negation of the continuum hypothesis something more can be said about the cardinality of the set D from Blumberg's theorem.
-However, even \neg CH does not decide anything definitive on the possible size of D. Specifically, this follows from the following two results.
+However, even \neg CH does not decide anything definitive about the possible size of D. Specifically, this follows from the following two results.

-(1) In a model of ZFC obtained by adding at least ω_2 Cohen reals, the continuum hypothesis fails, while there exists an $f \colon \mathbb{R} \to \mathbb{R}$ for which $f \upharpoonright X$ is discontinuous for every uncountable $X \subset \mathbb{R}$.
-This has been proved by Gruenhage (see the work of
+(1) In a model of ZFC obtained by adding at least ω_2 Cohen reals, the continuum hypothesis fails, while there exists an $f : \mathbb{R} \to \mathbb{R}$ for which $f \upharpoonright X$ is discontinuous for every uncountable $X \subset \mathbb{R}$.
+This has been proved by Gruenhage (see the work of Recław [11, Theorem 4]) and Shelah [13, Section 2].
+Of course, in such a model of ZFC the set D from Blumberg's theorem can be at most countable, while \neg CH holds.